Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 Use: Labeled Indications

-Cutaneous T-cell lymphoma: Topical treatment of cutaneous lesions in patients with refractory or persistent cutaneous T-cell lymphoma (stage 1A and 1B) or who have not tolerated other therapies
+Cutaneous T-cell lymphoma (refractory or persistent): Topical treatment of cutaneous lesions in patients with refractory or persistent cutaneous T-cell lymphoma (stage 1A and 1B) or who have not tolerated other therapies

 Known hypersensitivity to bexarotene or any component of the formulation; pregnancy